NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   content: >-
     Do you have an ethical issue for review?
 Or want to share ideas?
 Let us know!
+Banner:
+  image2: images/main_illustration.svg
+  button:
+    enable: true
+    label: Read our new white paper
+    link: knowledge_base/white_paper_dsa_delegated_regulation_feedback/
+What_we_do:
+  enable: true
+  title: Distinctive in
+  feature_item:
+    - name: Independence
+      icon: fas fa-star-of-life
+      content: >
+        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
+    - name: Normative advice
+      icon: fas fa-search
+      content: >
+        Mindful of societal impact our audit commissions provide normative advice on ethical issues that arise in algorithmic use cases
+    - name: Public knowledge
+      icon: fab fa-slideshare
+      content: >
+        All our cases and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly available</span>](/algoprudence),
+        increasing collective knowledge how to deploy and use algorithms in an ethical way
+areas_of_ai_expertise:
+  enable: true
+  title: Areas of AI expertise
+  width_m: 4
+  width_s: 12
+  submit_case_text: Request an audit
+  feature_item:
+    - name: Independence
+      icon: fas fa-star-of-life
+      content: >
+        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
+    - name: Normative advice
+      icon: fas fa-search
+      content: >
+        Mindful of societal impact our audit commissions provide normative advice on ethical issues that arise in algorithmic use cases
+    - name: Public knowledge
+      icon: fab fa-slideshare
+      content: >
+        All our cases and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly available</span>](/algoprudence),
+        increasing collective knowledge how to deploy and use algorithms in an ethical way
+  recent_audits:
+    title: Recent Audits
+    feature_item:
+      - name: Risk Profiling Social Welfare Reexamination
+        image: /images/sidn.png
+        content: >
+          All our cases and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly
+          available</span>](/algoprudence), increasing collective knowledge how
+          to deploy and use algorithms in an ethical way
+      - name: Risk Profiling Social Welfare Reexamination
+        image: /images/sidn.png
+        content: >
+          All our cases and corresponding advice (*algoprudence*) are made [<span style="color:#005aa7">publicly
+          available</span>](/algoprudence), increasing collective knowledge how
+          to deploy and use algorithms in an ethical way
+how_we_build_algoprudence:
+  title: How we build algoprudence
+  button_text: Our working method
+  steps:
+    - title: Indentifying issue
+      content: >
+        Identifying a concrete ethical issue in a real algorithm or data-analysis tool
+    - title: Problem statement
+      content: >
+        Identifying a concrete ethical issue in a real algorithm or data-analysis tool
+    - title: Advice commission
+      content: >
+        Identifying a concrete ethical issue in a real algorithm or data-analysis tool
+    - title: Public advice
+      content: >
+        Identifying a concrete ethical issue in a real algorithm or data-analysis tool
+advantages_of_algoprudence:
+  title: Advantages of algoprudence
+  button_text: "Learn more"
+  feature_item:
+    - name: Learn & harmonize
+      icon: fas fa-star-of-life
+      content: >
+        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
+    - name: Question & critisize
+      icon: fas fa-star-of-life
+      content: >
+        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
+    - name: Inclusion & participation
+      icon: fas fa-star-of-life
+      content: >
+        By working nonprofit and under explicit terms and conditions, we ensure the independence, quality and diversity of our audit commissions
 Activity_Feed:
   enable: true
   featured_title: Featured